Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

 The callback setup in `InitSensors()` function is called every second.
 It prints debug information about a measured data from `Accelerometer` sensor.
 In the emulator case, this value can be changed using `Control Panel` tool.
-For details, see [Log Viewer](/application/native/guides/error/system-logs.md#dlogutil):
+To observe changes you can use [Log Viewer](/application/native/guides/error/system-logs.md#dlogutil):

 ```csharp
     void OnAccelerometer(object sender, AccelerometerDataUpdatedEventArgs args)